i. There are various types of emotions a trader feels during trading and they need to learn to deal with them.

 Fear is an unpleasant feeling triggered by the perception of danger, real or imagined.
 In the more straightforward terms, fear is the survival instinct present in every human being, which often causes us to make certain decisions.
 These decisions may or may not be beneficial to us.
-Let us understand how this affects our trading.

 There are different situations that cause fear in every trader while trading.

 FOMO (Fear Of Missing Out)

 Fear of missing out is a widespread psychological problem which almost every trader has gone through.

 Many times when you trade, you must have noticed that when seeing your setup, which is perfect for you makes you feel very excited.

 And in fear of missing that particular trade, you enter too early and mess up with your risk to reward.

 Whenever you go through a streak of losing trades, you develop this fear in your mind, which is not even real.

 This fear is produced in your mind because you have a wrong belief stored in your mind, which says that the losses can be avoided.